dsc-courses/dsc80-2022-sp/project3.md

 * Recall that whether data is NMAR or not is an assumption of whether the missingness is explainable by observed data or not.
 In this section, you will investigate the likely missingness mechanisms of your data as being missing at random.
 Before making this assumption, address in the summary whether you believe the data is NMAR -- explain your reasoning and any additional data you might want to obtain that could explain the missingness (thereby making it MAR).
 * Pick a column with non-trivial missingness to analyze.
 * Perform permutation tests to analyze the dependency of this missingness on other columns.
-    - Find at least one column for which missingness is dependent and one for which missingness is not dependent.
+    - Find at least one column for which missingness is dependent and one for which missingness is not dependent*.
 * Interpret the meaning of the permutation test results with respect to your data and question.
+*\*For the “Stock Trades” dataset, you instead will have to show three cases where the missingness of the data is dependent on another column.*

 ### Requirements: Hypothesis Test

 * Formulate a hypothesis and perform a hypothesis test.
-You can use the "sample lines of inquiry" in each project notebook for inspiration or you can create your own.
+You can use the "sample questions" in each of the dataset descriptions for inspiration or you can create your own.
 * Be sure to explicitly state the (null and alternative) hypothesis, the test-statistic, the significance level, the resulting p-value and results.
 Justify why these choices are good choices for answering the question you are trying to answer.

-TODO make sure this is consistent with the fact that it's on a webpage

-TODO below, you will find descriptions of the three datasets you can choose from

 ---

+## Dataset Descriptions
+Below this section you will find descriptions for the three datasets you can choose from.
+In each of the descriptions you will be given additional information like:
+* Sample questions you can investigate for your hypothesis test
+* Steps on how to get the data
+* Guidelines on how you can go about cleaning the data and performing EDA.
+* What missingness you should look for in the dataset.

+When selecting which dataset you are going to use for your project, try choosing the one whose topic appeals to you the most as that will make finishing the project a lot more enjoyable.

+---

-## NYPD Civilian Complaints
+## NYPD Civilian Complaints 🚔
-This project contains data on 12,000 civilian complaints filed against New York City police officers.
-Interesting questions to consider include:
+This dataset contains data on 12,000 civilian complaints filed against New York City police officers.
+### Sample Questions
 - Does the length that the complaint is open depend on ethnicity/age/gender?
-- Are white-officer vs non-white complaintant cases more likely to go against the complainant?
+- Are white-officer vs non-white complainant cases more likely to go against the complainant?
-- Are allegations more severe for cases in which the officer and complaintant are not the same ethnicity?
+- Are allegations more severe for cases in which the officer and complainant are not the same ethnicity?
-- Are the complaints of women more succesful than men (for the same allegations?)
+- Are the complaints of women more successful than men (for the same allegations?)

-There are a lot of questions that can be asked from this data, so be creative!
+There are a lot of other questions that can be asked from this data, so be creative!
 You are not limited to the sample questions above.

 ### Getting the Data
 The data and its corresponding data dictionary is downloadable [here](https://www.propublica.org/datastore/dataset/civilian-complaints-against-new-york-city-police-officers).